tyrkgithub/Portfolio-CSS/README.md

   <br/>

-  <p>To complete this task I refered to HTML and CSS created for the group project in the first week of my Web Application class.<br/>
+  <p>To complete this task I refered to HTML and CSS created for the second mini project.<br/>
-   I also applied knowledge learnt in my 1-1 tutoring session.<br/>
+   I also learnt new code from W3school.<br/>

   <br/>